Background

 tool that comes with the NS package.

-as output file in the same directory.- change settings as in the figure below
+in the same directory.- Change settings as shown in the Figure 6 below.

 OK

-Alternatively, you can do this in a text editor as follows:
+Alternatively, you can do the MCMC-to-NS conversion in a text editor as follows:

 HBVStrict.xml

-- start a text editor and in both copied files, change
+.- Start a text editor and in both copied

 to